chef/chef-web-docs/chef_master/source/community_contributions.rst

 Submitting Issues
 =====================================================

 Not every contribution comes in the form of code.
 Submitting, confirming, and triaging issues is an important task for any project.
 At Chef we use GitHub to track all project issues.

-If you are familiar with Chef and know the component, that is causing you a problem, you can file an issue in the corresponding GitHub project.
-All of our Open Source Software can be found in our GitHub organization at https://github.com/chef.
+If you are familiar with Chef projects and know the component that is causing you a problem, you can file an issue in the corresponding GitHub project.
+All of our Open Source Software can be found in our GitHub organizations at https://github.com/chef, https://github.com/inspec, and https://github.com/habitat-sh.
 All projects include GitHub issue templates to help gather information needed for a thorough review.

 We ask you not to submit security concerns via GitHub.
 For details on submitting potential security issues please see https://www.chef.io/security/.